Dog Gone (2008 film): Cast

+Production

+Dog Gone is the only film shot in Cheney, Washington, a small town located 16 miles southeast of Spokane.
+Filming took place there as well as rural areas around the Spokane metropolitan area between June and September 2007.

 Release

 Dog Gone was never released theatrically, but was released on DVD by Screen Media Films and Universal Studios on October 7, 2008.

-Filming

-Dog Gone is the only movie filmed in Cheney, WA, a small town located 16 miles southeast of Spokane, WA.

-Filming took place between June and September 2007 in Cheney and rural areas around Spokane.